You would create a daily or weekly to-do list to help you stay on track for the week, so why wouldn’t you make healthy plans for eating?

 One of the main causes of food waste is not knowing what you have!

 A messy fridge, freezer, or pantry can make it difficult to find the things you need, making it more stressful and difficult to stick with your meal plan.

 Plus, food will go to waste and you’ll be wasting money too when you don’t know what you have.
 That’s not only a time-waster but a big money waster too!

 Keep Staples On Hand

-Having staples on hand will not only save you from meal planning mistakes, but it also helps make it easy to plan meals for the week.
+Having staples on hand will not only save you from healthy plans for eating mistakes, but it also helps make it easy to plan meals for the week.

 You can use these staples to start brainstorming what you might make each week, and you’ll be able to buy these items at their rock bottom prices!

-While these can be great go-to to keep you out of the drive-thru, if you are trying to eat healthier these are going to be your downfall!
+While these can be great go-to to keep you out of the drive-thru, if you are trying to make healthy plans for eating these are going to be your downfall!

 Having quick access to all the foods you are trying to stay away from can lead to failure and your meal plan will be useless.

 Plus, did you know that buying prepackaged food could be costing you over $200 eacy year?
 It’s another healthy meal planning for families on a budget tip that will save you money.